MLB Odds: Mets - Brewers Prediction, Pick, How To Watch

-Early season baseball continues as the Milwaukee Brewers have their home opener, hosting the New York Mets.
-It’s time to continue our MLB odds series with a Mets-Brewers prediction, pick, and how-to-watch.
+The New York Mets are just looking to score a run this afternoon as they face the Milwaukee Brewers.
+It’s time to continue our MLB odds series with a Mets-Brewers prediction, pick, and how to watch.

-The Mets head to Milwaukee winning their first series, taking three of four games from the Miami Marlins.
-Pitching was impressive for the Mets over the first four games, with an era of 2.06, 5th in the MLB on the opening weekend.
-The Brewers were not bad in their own right, with a 3.46 era for the opening weekend.
-They were just one of two teams in all of baseball not to hit a home run over the first weekend, and hope to find some power in their bats as they come home for the first time this year.
+The Mets are not only looking to avoid the sweep at the hands of the Brewers but maybe just get a run across.
+In the first two games of this series, the Mets have scored zero runs, while allowing 19.
+After starting the season strong with four good pitching performances, and three games with good offense, it has fallen apart for them.
+The Brewers have now won four straight games after losing on opening day.
+Since then, they have scored 31 runs in those four games, while allowing just six to be scored on them.

 Here are the Mets-Brewers MLB odds, courtesy of FanDuel.